 Why is this important?

 Investments in transport, irrigation, energy and information and communications technology have been crucial to driving economic growth and empowering communities in many countries.
-The job multiplication effect of industrialisation has a positive impact on society, as every one job in manufacturing creates 2.2 jobs in other sectors.
-The manufacturing sector is an important employer, accounting for around 470 million jobs worldwide in 2009 – or around 16% of the world’s workforce of 2.9 billion.
+The job multiplication effect of industrialisation has a positive impact on society, as 1.1 jobs in manufacturing creates 2.2 jobs in other sectors.
+The manufacturing sector is an important employer, accounting for around 14.2% of the world’s workforce of 2.9 billion.
 It has long been recognised that a strong physical network of industry and communication can enhance productivity and incomes, and improve health, wellbeing and education.
 Technological progress similarly enhances our wellbeing as countries, and can also improve the state of the planet through increased resource and energy efficiency.

 How can we address this?